 - Kimagure Orange Road

 - Kinnikuman: Wrestling oriented, but also a major contributor to shonen tropes.
-It's sequel, Nisei/ Ultimate Muscle is Seinen.
+Its sequel, Kinnikuman Nisei is Seinen.

 - Kochira Katsushika-ku Kameari Koen Mae Hashutsujo

 - Kurogane (2011)